Angry Chinese take to US embassy social media account to speak out about plummeting stock market - ExBulletin

 US government please help Chinese stock investors, one user wrote in a repost of the article.

 Many posts later appeared to have been deleted by censors.
-Chinese authorities have recently intensified theircensorship criticism of the stalled economy and market chaos.
+Chinese authorities have recently stepped up their censorship of criticism about the slowing economy and market chaos.

 CNN has contacted the US Embassy for comment.

-Note: Editor's note: Sign up for CNN's Meanwhile in China newsletter, which explores what you need to know about the country's rise and its impact on the world.